Italy says it wants control of key Telecom Italia assets in any KKR bid - NewsBreak

 Italy says it wants control of key Telecom Italia assets in any KKR bid

-ROME, Jan 12 (Reuters) - Italy wants to control Telecom Italia's (TIM) (TLIT.MI) key strategic assets in any takeover, Industry Minister Giancarlo Giorgetti said on Wednesday, in a clear signal to U.S. private equity group KKR (KKR.N).
+ROME (Reuters) -Italy wants to control Telecom Italia’s (TIM) key strategic assets in any takeover, Industry Minister Giancarlo Giorgetti said on Wednesday, in a clear signal to U.S. private equity group KKR.

 TIM has received a non-binding 10.8 billion euro ($12.27 billion) approach from the New-York based fund which aim to take Italy’s biggest telecoms group private.